Creating Podcasts in the Classroom: 8 reasons podcasts deserve a place in your ELA class (and in your life!)

 4 | Podcasts offer our students an authentic audience to create for.

-When creating something like a podcast, students are no longer rushing to hand in their work and move on with it.
+When creating something like a podcast in the classroom, students are no longer rushing to hand in their work and move on with it.

 Instead, they let themselves get lost in the process because someone other than the teacher is actually going to hear it.
 They quickly realize that there needs to be an actual purpose behind their work beyond getting the grade or because the teacher ‘said so’.